-People with religious OCD have persistent negative thoughts about their own spirituality.
-These thoughts are so strong that they can interfere with the person’s daily functioning.
+People with religious OCD typically have persistent negative thoughts about their own spirituality.
+These thoughts may be so strong that they can interfere with the person’s daily functioning.
 For many, it is difficult to suppress or ignore these thoughts or obsessions.

-Although scrupulosity may appear different from other manifestations of obsessive-compulsive disorder at first, people who experience religious OCD do experience the same obsessive-compulsive cycles as people with other forms of OCD.
+Although scrupulosity may appear different from other manifestations of obsessive-compulsive disorder at first, people who experience religious OCD generally experience the same obsessive-compulsive cycles as people with other forms of OCD.

 Individuals who experience religious OCD or scrupulosity generally have strict standards of moral, ethical, and religious perfection.
-They feel easily condemned by what others may consider the simplest standards or guidelines of religion.
+They may feel easily condemned by what others may consider the simplest standards or guidelines.

-In addition to feeling extreme guilt for “unholy” or “unclean” thoughts and behaviors, a person with religious OCD will often experience symptoms of anxiety and depression which can be traced to their fear of eternal damnation.
-A person with religious OCD will have an overwhelming urge to engage in any compulsive behavior that may lead to forgiveness or that will restore good religious standing.
+In addition to feeling extreme guilt for “unholy” or “unclean” thoughts and behaviors, a person with religious OCD might often experience symptoms of anxiety and depression.
+A person with religious OCD may feel an overwhelming urge to engage in any compulsive behavior that may lead to forgiveness or that will restore good religious standing.

 Some examples of religious obsessions include:

-Compulsions related to OCD are categorized as avoidance behaviors, reassurance-seeking behaviors, mental compulsions, or overt behavioral compulsions.
+Compulsions related to different types of OCD, including religious OCD, are typically categorized as avoidance behaviors, reassurance-seeking behaviors, mental compulsions, or overt-behavioral compulsions.

 Examples of religious compulsions include: